Equity Monday: Cybersecurity startups see deluge of capital as Microsoft looks to buy RiskIQ – TechCrunch

 - And returning to the cybersecurity theme from earlier, startups in the sector are having a lovely time raising capital in recent months, it turns out.

 And don’t forget that earnings season is just around the corner.
 It’s a pretty important cycle.
 Why?
 Because startup valuations are hot, and could take a hit if earnings come up short.
-And the IPO market is pretty freaking active; poor earnings from major tech companies could crimp exit-prices for mature startups.
+And the IPO market is pretty freaking active; poor earnings from major tech companies could crimp exit prices for mature startups.

-Ok!
+OK!
 Talk to you on Wednesday!

 Equity drops every Monday at 7:00 a.m.
 PST, Wednesday, and Friday at 6:00 a.m.
 PST, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts!